CreasolTech/DomBusGateway/README.md

 # Telnet command line interface

-It's possible to connect dombusprotocol by telnet in this way:
+It's possible to connect dombusgateway by telnet in this way:

 _telnet localhost 8023_